 While it’s true that electric vehicles (EVs) typically have a higher up-front cost than comparable vehicles with combustion engines, it’s not always possible to compare apples to apples.
 In some cases, EVs are built with features that aren’t available in their gas-powered counterparts, and some of their benefits can be difficult to put a price tag on.

 Federal tax credits and other incentives, however, aim to reduce the ownership costs of EVs, factoring in things like depreciation, resale value, energy consumption, and maintenance costs.
 In 2010, the federal government implemented a program designed to lower the cost of EVs to be more in line with that of gas-powered vehicles with the goal of incentivizing drivers to consider more fuel-efficient options.
-This program recently underwent significant changes.
+In 2022, this program underwent significant changes.

 Credits for Vehicles Purchased in 2023 or After

-Used EVs are now eligible for a reduced tax credit of $4,000 via the Used Clean Vehicle Credit, with several caveats:
+Used EVs are now eligible for a reduced tax credit of 30% of the vehicle's sale price up to $4,000 via the Used Clean Vehicle Credit, with several caveats:

 How to Determine the Eligibility of an EV Purchase